kevinvanhove/angular-structure-styleguide/README.md

 Separating both DataModel and ViewModel allows for **better management** of data flows within the component view.
 There is no need to collect properties to create a postData object and it becomes easier to validate domain data.

 ### Create and maintain client-side DataModels
+Managing DataModels on the client-side is a good idea for several reasons.
+Not only does it fit well with the **single responsibility principle** it also further improves code cohesion by **loose coupling** the DataModel from the controller.

+There are at least 3 reasons why you should consider creating and maintaining client-side DataModels.

+1 **DataModels promote code re-use**: Any application that is focused on code quality should focus on code re-use.
+Clever architectual front-end design patterns that promote code re-use should be implemented as much as possible.
 ...

 ## things to write about in next update